raml-org/raml-spec/versions/raml-10/raml-10.md

 In this example, declaring the `noHolidays` facet and defining its values to be boolean makes it possible to restrict date instances that fall on holidays.
 Instances of any inheriting type, such as the `PossibleMeetingDate` type, must have values that do not fall on holidays.

-User-defined facets by definition are not built into this RAML specification, and hence their semantic MAY not be understood by all RAML processors.
-Consequently, a RAML processor may or may not choose to use user-defined facets on a type in validating instances of that type.
+By definition, user-defined facets are not built into this RAML specification, and therefore, their semantics might not be understood by all RAML processors.
+Consequently, a RAML processor MAY (or may not) choose to use user-defined facets on a type in validating instances of that type.
 In the example above, a RAML processor may or may not assign a meaning to `noHolidays`, and therefore, may choose to ignore the `noHolidays: true` value in validating instances of `PossibleMeetingDate`.

 ### Determine Default Types